UlyssesWu/CSharp-5.0-and-6.0-for-Unity/README.md

 Unity has been stuck with CLR 2.0 for a very long time, but almost all the latest C# features do not require the latest versions of CLR.
 Microsoft and Mono compilers can compile C# 6.0 code for CLR 2.0 if you explicitly ask them to do so.

-Late binding (`dynamic`) feature that came with C# 4.0 still won't be available in Unity, because it relies on CLR 4.0 that we don't have yet.
+Late binding (`dynamic`) feature that came with C# 4.0 still won't be available in Unity.

 # Ok, what should I do? #